Skip to main content

 Use @code-reviewer agent

-Review code changes in a separate context window with structured feedback, implementing the Fresh Eyes Pattern.
+Review code changes in a separate context window, implementing the Fresh Eyes Pattern.

 The @code-reviewer agent provides systematic code analysis by running in an isolated context, free from implementation assumptions.
-It invokes the /review command and returns numbered findings organized by severity, making it easy to track and address issues.
+It reviews diffs directly against a base branch, providing actionable feedback grouped by severity.

 When to Use